-If you’re looking for a special first birthday cake—or second, or third birthday cake!—you’ll love this Honey Oat Smash Cake with Greek Yogurt Frosting.
+If you’re looking for a special first birthday cake—or second, or third birthday cake!—you’ll love this Vanilla Oat Smash Cake with Greek Yogurt Frosting.
 It’s moist, flavorful, and super delicious, but it happens to be made without refined sugar or gluten, so it’s a little healthier for your birthday girl or boy to dig into.
 And, it’s easy to make it look stunning, without the need for any cake decorating skills!

 Healthy First Birthday Cake

+This smash cake recipe comes from my friend Sarah of Punctuated with Food.
+She made it for her youngest daughter Ruby when she turned one and has been making it ever since for other occasions too!
 “While we’re not particularly rigid about limiting sweets, especially when it comes to special occasions, I instinctively look for ways to keep treats as wholesome as possible.
 When I stick to that philosophy, I find we enjoy celebrations even more, having enjoyed something special to eat without crashing too hard in the minutes and hours that follow.”

 1st Birthday Smash Cake Recipe